Morgan Dolginow, AMFT

 In each session, I aim to create a grounded, compassionate space—one that serves as both a container for emotional processing and a practice ground for building skills.
 Our work may include talk-based exploration, mindfulness techniques, body awareness, or narrative reframing.
 I believe therapy is not only a space for insight, but also for integration, self-regulation, and the cultivation of inner resources.

-I am especially passionate about working with adults and couples, and I offer affirming support to LGBTQ+ and ethically non-monogamous (ENM) clients.
-My areas of focus also include depression, anxiety, and supporting neurodiverse individuals—particularly those who identify as ADHD or autistic.
+I am especially passionate about working with adults and teens.
+My areas of focus include depression, anxiety, and supporting LGBTQ+ and neurodiverse individuals—particularly those who identify as ADHD or autistic.
 I bring a strengths-based lens to our work, always viewing you as more than your challenges.
 Informed by the idea that “the problem is the problem, not the person,” I focus on amplifying what is already working and building upon it.

 My professional journey began in therapeutic work with children and families, and I carry that foundation of patience, curiosity, and resilience into my work with adults today.
 Prior to becoming a therapist, I worked as a Registered Behavior Technician supporting autistic youth, in nonprofit marketing, and documentary filmmaking.
 These experiences sharpened my attunement to story, identity, and the transformative power of relationship.